Death of David Glenn Lewis: Unanswered questions

-The identification of the Moxee John Doe as Lewis solved two questions but posed two others: how did Lewis get from Amarillo to the Yakima area, and what was he doing there?
+The identification of the Moxee John Doe as David Glen Lewis resolved the question of his fate, but left unresolved how and why he had traveled from Amarillo to Yakima County in the span of a single day, as well as the identity of the driver of the car that struck him.
 There were no direct flights between the two cities, and the 1606 mi drive between them would take nearly 24 hours nonstop (by local time it would seem like 22 hours, since Washington is two time zones behind Amarillo).
-Lewis's family was not aware of any friends, family, professional colleagues or any other possible connections to Washington.
+Lewis's family was not aware of any friends, family, professional colleagues, or any other possible connections to Washington.

-The family believes, as they have since his disappearance, that Lewis was abducted, although they allow it is possible he went to Yakima voluntarily.
+The family believes, as they have since his disappearance, that Lewis was abducted, although they concede it is possible he went to Yakima voluntarily.
 Karen says that as far as she knew her husband did not own the fatigue-style clothing nor the work boots he had on when he was killed.
 She has also pointed out that he was not wearing his glasses at his death, though he usually wore eyeglasses at all times.